 Willow chargers (similar here) form the base for a white dinner plate and a white embossed bunny plate.

 The centerpieces are made up of my favorite white hydrangeas combined with pink tulips and eucalyptus, arranged in two low cachepots.
 One is new while the other is antique ironstone.

 Pink hydrangeas in a French vintage zinc bucket and two kalanchoe plants brought in from outdoors help to create that garden feeling.
 I also added a zinc bird finial that I usually have outside, a French enamelware pitcher, and two green vine baskets from Pottery Barn.

 I’ve had these little nests a long time; I tend to collect a few new ones each year (similar here).
-I find them frequently at World Market, TJ Maxx or Home Goods.
+I also find them frequently at World Market, TJ Maxx or Home Goods.

 When I was first planning this table, I was just going to use pink tulips in a tall vase.
 Casual and easy – the way I normally do flowers!
 However, once I changed to the cachepots I knew I needed to do the flowers shorter, so I bought some flower foam and gave it my best shot!

-Green linen napkins are from Williams Sonoma.
+Green linen napkins are from Pottery Barn.